top of page

 (8) Theros.org.uk.
 New exercise information and resources for patients with or at risk of osteoporosis.
 Available at: https://theros.org.uk/healthcare-sector-news/2019-03-15-new-exercise-information-and-resources-for-patients-with-or-at-risk-of-osteoporosis

-Talia Cecchele Nutrition is a team of registered dietitians specialising in eating disorders and disordered eating.
+Talia Cecchele Nutrition is a team of registered dietitians that specialise in eating disorder recovery, disordered eating, digestive issues and sports nutrition.
 We aim to bring balance back to nutrition, help you to break free from food rules and find food freedom.
-To enquire about private consultation please fill out a contact form.
+We offer virtual consultations and group programs so whether you are based in London, the United Kingdom or around the world we would love to support you.
+To enquire about a private consultation please fill out a contact form.

 0 comments